Romans 2:7

 these problems can be fixed, if you just do things their way.
 The hypocrisy of

-that entire situation is that if you looked at the personal lives of most of those
+that entire situation is that if you looked at the personal lives of most of

-for people to come to know and to serve God.
+is for people to come to know and to serve God.
 Paul said in Romans 1:30 that

 humans commit the sin of disobedience to parents, and he said in Romans 1:31